Neve Campbell: 1990s

-Campbell made an uncredited cameo appearance on the series My Secret Identity in 1991.
-The next year, she played the minor role of Laura Capelli on an episode of The Kids in the Hall, and landed her first starring role as Daisy in the Canadian drama series Catwalk.
-She subsequently made several guest appearances on various Canadian television shows, such as Are You Afraid of the Dark? and Kung Fu: The Legend Continues, both occurring in 1994.With a desire to perform in Hollywood, Campbell went to Los Angeles to find a talent manager to represent her, and ended up going on several auditions while she was doing so.
+With a desire to perform in Hollywood, Campbell went to Los Angeles to find a talent manager to represent her and ended up going on several auditions while she was doing so.
 One of these auditions was for Party of Five, which cast her in the role of orphaned teenager Julia Salinger, whereupon Campbell permanently relocated to the United States to play the role.
-Party of Five premiered in 1994, and went on to receive critical acclaim, winning the Golden Globe Award for Best Drama in 1996.
-Campbell's performance on the series was lauded by critics and audiences alike, described as "television's most believable teenager"; the series is credited as her breakthrough role.
+Party of Five premiered in 1994 and went on to receive critical acclaim, winning the Golden Globe Award for Best Drama in 1996.
+Campbell's performance on the series was lauded by critics and audiences alike; the series is considered her breakthrough role.
+After appearing on Party of Five for six seasons, she did not renew her contract for a seventh season so she could pursue film work, which led to the series' end in 2000.

-After appearing on Party of Five for six seasons, Campbell did not renew her contract for a seventh season to pursue film work, which led the series' end in 2000.
-Her first widely released film was The Craft (1996), which she starred in alongside Robin Tunney, Fairuza Balk and Rachel True.
-The movie was a surprise hit, earning $55 million against a budget of $15 million.
-Her work in The Craft was noticed by director Wes Craven, who specifically asked her to audition for the role of Sidney Prescott in 1996's Scream, believing that the actress could be "innocent", but also handle herself once emotional and psychical conflicts arose.
-Scream was released to major commercial and critical success, earning over $173 million at the worldwide box office which made it the highest-grossing slasher film until the release of Halloween (2018).
+Campbell's first widely released film was The Craft (1996).
+The movie was a surprise success, earning $55 million against a budget of $15 million.
+Her work in The Craft was noticed by director Wes Craven, who specifically asked her to audition for the role of Sidney Prescott in 1996's Scream, believing that the actress could be "innocent", but also handle herself once emotional and physical conflicts arose.
+Scream was released to major commercial and critical success, earning over $173 million at the worldwide box office which made it the highest-grossing slasher film until the release of Halloween in 2018.
 Her performance received significant critical praise.
 Variety magazine described Campbell as "charismatic", and the Los Angeles Times called both her acting and the character "iconic".
 For her performance, she won the Fangoria Chainsaw Award for Best Actress and the Saturn Award for Best Actress.